 Honor Council is formed by select members of the student body and faculty.
 Its purpose is to nurture a community that values character and mutual trust.
 When necessary, it will hear cases involving dishonorable behavior and make recommendations to the Headmaster regarding disciplinary consequences.
 The Honor Council holds the Trinity-Pawling Honor Code in trust for all future and past students, faculty, and alumni in an effort to create an educational and proactive group.

 Trinity-Pawling subscribes to the philosophy that everyone is here to serve others and promote good communication among all segments of the community.
-The Student-Faculty Senate was formed to initiate, encourage, and coordinate services and activities beneficial to all.
+The Student Senate was formed to initiate, encourage, and coordinate services and activities beneficial to all.
 The Senate is an advisory but not policy-making body, composed of freshmen, sophomores, juniors, and seniors elected by their dormitories, the senior prefects, and a faculty advisor.

 Alumni Ambassadors are student leaders selected by senior administrators and the Office of Advancement.
 The Alumni Ambassador program is designed exclusively for outstanding juniors and seniors.
 These students are proven leaders within the School community, embody the School’s core values, and represent the student body as they connect with our large network of distinguished alumni.

 The position of team captain is given to those student-athletes who demonstrate leadership, sportsmanship, and respect both in and out of the athletic arena.
 With this great honor comes great responsibility.
 A captain must be reliable, dedicated, and caring — providing support and motivation to his teammates throughout each season.